Melanoma Fact Sheet

 When it is isolated to one area Melanoma is usually susceptible to the specialized cells in our immune system that seek out and destroy cancer cells.
 But when melanoma becomes metastatic there just are not enough of these specialized cells to keep up.
 Many years of research on ways to rev up this natural defense have produced only very limited results.
 Since our earliest round of research grants in 2007 California’s stem cell agency has been funding scientists at the University of California, Los Angeles, to find ways to use stem cells to provide sufficient numbers of these immune cells to fight the cancer over the long-haul.
 (The full list of CIRM awards for this work is below.)

 The specialized immune cells use a protein called the T-Cell Receptor (TCR) to seek out and recognize cancers.
 Early CIRM funding allowed the researchers to see if they could add TCR genes to a group of immune cells that lack the protein, to see if that could help boost their cancer-fighting abilities.
 This work also provided important clues on how to create immune cells from stem cells, something that would be useful in a clinical trial.
 Other work looked at the best ways to introduce the TCR gene into stem cells.

 University of California, Los Angeles

-This team plans to use gene modification technology to create two types of cells that have T-Cell Receptors that specifically target melanoma.
-They hope to provide patients with modified mature immune cells that are instantly ready to seek out the tumor, as well as blood-forming stem cells that have been modified so that they can produce a perpetual supply of immune cells capable of recognizing melanoma.
-They plan to conduct the pre-clinical testing required by the FDA as well as the phase one human clinical trial that will look at the therapy’s safety.
+This team plans to use gene modification technology to create two types of cells that have T-Cell Receptors that specifically target melanoma or other metastatic cancers.
+They hope to provide patients with modified mature immune cells designed to efficiently seek out and destroy the tumor, as well as blood-forming stem cells that have been modified so that they can produce a perpetual supply of immune cells capable of recognizing melanoma or other metastatic cancers.
+They are conducting the pre-clinical testing and plan to file an Investigational New Drug (IND) application which is required by the FDA to test new therapies in clinical trials.